 On a different note, if the thought of having to maintain sobriety during this time is daunting, remember that it is okay to politely decline family events in place of other activities, such as volunteering or attending group support meetings.
 Your sobriety needs to be a priority, and if other people don’t understand this, then that is on them.

 Be Wary of Attending Work-Related Events

 Holiday parties thrown by employers can be riddled with temptations.
-Employees have to figure out how to mingle with supervisors and coworkers using an appropriate level of friendliness while respecting boundaries and not overdoing it.
+Employees have to figure out how to mingle with supervisors and coworkers using an appropriate level of friendliness while respecting boundaries and not overdoing them.
 Combine that with alcohol, which is often served at many of these events, and you may have a recipe for disaster.

 While many professionals feel obligated to attend these parties, in many cases, skipping out might not be a big deal.
 Furthermore, if you are struggling with sobriety, it might be wise to limit your time.
 Sometimes it’s okay to be open with employers and coworkers, and other times it’s wise to keep an addiction problem under wraps.
 In any case, you still must put sobriety first.
-If that means avoiding a situation where alcohol flows freely or at least limit your time there, you are best off finding a way to diplomatically navigate this situation without putting yourself in harm’s way.
+If that means avoiding a situation where alcohol flows freely or at least limits your time there, you are best off finding a way to diplomatically navigate this situation without putting yourself in harm’s way.

 Prepare to Deal With Financial Issues

-The holidays come with a lot of extra expensive.
+The holidays come with a lot of extra expenses.
 If you’re traveling these can include gas or airfare.
 And then you have the cost of gifts, gatherings and food.
 If you are already on a fixed budget, the added costs can worry you and cause you stress.